 U.S. Consumer Product Safety Commission.

-The Consumer Product Safety Commission (“Commission” or “CPSC”) is proposing to determine that unfinished and untreated trunk wood does not contain heavy elements that would exceed the limits specified in the Commission's toy standard, ASTM F963-11.
-Based on this proposed determination, unfinished and untreated trunk wood in toys would not require third party testing.
-In the “Rules and Regulations” section of this Federal Register, the Commission is issuing this determination as a direct final rule.
-If we receive no significant adverse comment in response to the direct final rule, we will not take further action on this proposed rule.
+The Consumer Product Safety Commission (“Commission,” or “CPSC”) is issuing a final rule determining that unfinished and untreated trunk wood does not contain heavy elements that would exceed the limits specified in the Commission's toy standard, ASTM F963-11.
+Based on this determination, unfinished and untreated trunk wood in toys does not require third party testing for the heavy element limits in ASTM F963.

 FOR FURTHER INFORMATION CONTACT:

 John W. Boja, Lead Compliance Officer, Office of Compliance, U.S. Consumer Product Safety Commission, 4330 East West Hwy., Room 610M, Bethesda, MD 20814; 301-504-7300: email: firstname.lastname@example.org.

 Start Supplemental Information

 1. Third Party Testing and Burden Reduction